A Guide To Real Estate Partnerships

 The Bottom Line

 A real estate partnership can be your gateway to investing in real estate.
 But this doesn’t mean you can’t become an investor on your own.
-If you are interested in financing the purchase of a single-family, multifamily or other type of investment property, you can apply for a mortgage with us today.
+If you are interested in financing the purchase of a single-family, multifamily or other type of investment property, you can start looking for a mortgage today.

 You can get a real, customizable mortgage solution based on your unique financial situation.